jaxdem#

 static stack(states: Sequence[State]) State[source][source]#

-Concatenates a sequence of State snapshots into a trajectory along axis 0.
+Concatenates a sequence of State snapshots into a trajectory or batch along axis 0.

-This method is useful for collecting simulation snapshots over time into a single State object where the leading dimension represents time.
+This method is useful for collecting simulation snapshots over time into a single State object where the leading dimension represents time or when preparing a batched state.

 Parameters: